Mahmood-Anaam/Violet3/README.md

-# Violet: Arabic Image Captioning with Transformer Models
+# Violet: Arabic Image Captioning

 **Violet** is a Python-based library designed for generating **Arabic image captions**.
 The pipeline leverages state-of-the-art transformer models, providing an easy-to-use interface for researchers and developers working on tasks such as image captioning and visual question answering (VQA).